Irina-Camelia Begu: Doubles: Three WTA Tour titles

-2015–17: Three WTA titles, top 30
+2015–17: Another three career titles, top 30

 Singles

 Begu made big progress at the 2015 Australian Open.
 Until then, she had second round as her best Grand Slam result, but then she reached her first third round, and later round of 16.
 In the first round, she defeated top 10 Angelique Kerber, but later failed to reach her first Grand Slam quarterfinal, losing to world No. 7, Eugenie Bouchard.
 A month later, she reached the semifinal of the Rio Open, but lost to Anna Karolína Schmiedlová.
 She started well clay-season with quarterfinal of the Premier-level Charleston Open, where she was defeated by Angelique Kerber.
-At the Madrid Open, she reached her first Premier Mandatory quarterfinal, losing there to world No. 4 Petra Kvitová.
+At the Madrid Open, she reached her first Premier Mandatory quarterfinal, losing there to world No. 4, Petra Kvitová.
 She then reached third rounds at the Italian Open, French Open and Wimbledon.
 In September, she won WTA title at the Korea Open, defeating qualifier Aliaksandra Sasnovich in the final.
 In May, she debuted in the top 30 and later reached place of 25 as her then-highest ranking.

 Despite having a slow start at the season of 2016, Begu reached round of 16 at the Miami Open.
 There she defeated top 40 Sabine Lisicki, before she later lost to Madison Keys.
 She followed this with quarterfinal of the Premier-level Charleston Open, losing to Angelique Kerber.
 She then made her second consecutive Madrid Open quarterfinal.
 She defeated world No. 4 Garbiñe Muguruza in the second round, but later lost to her compatriot, Simona Halep.
 She then reached her first Premier 5 semifinal at the Italian Open.
 There she made another top 10 win over Victoria Azarenka, but later lost to Serena Williams.
-At the French Open, she reached round of 16, after defeating two top 50 players, CoCo Vandeweghe and Annika Beck, but later lost to Shelby Rogers.
-In August, she won title at the Brasil Tennis Cup, after defeating Tímea Babos in the final.
+At the French Open, she reached round of 16, after defeating two top 50 players, CoCo Vandeweghe and Annika Beck, before losing to Shelby Rogers.
+In August, she won title at the Brasil Tennis Cup by defeating Tímea Babos in the final.
 There she also defeated top 50 Monica Puig.
 Soon after that, also in August, she reached her career-highest singles ranking of place 22.